 With more and more geospatial and other data “born digital” (that is acquired or created via computing methods) the long term preservation and re-use of these data are of critical importance.
 Effective digital preservation requires development of strategies to acquire and structure “meta-data” – or data about the data – that provides future user with key details on how the data were acquired and their characteristics.
 Computational tools and structures to facilitate the search and discover of the data are essential to allow others to “find” the data.
 Robust and enduring institutional systems and hardware and software are needed to insure that the data remain available in the future.

 The revolution in digital imaging has changed the way we view and record the world.
-Imaging sensors are everywhere, recording images in spectral regions beyond human vision, providing a nearly continuous and rich view of the world.
-Improving our ability to automatically and autonomously extract information from this astonishing volume satellite, aerial, terrestrial image streams will affect almost all areas of research from environmental monitoring and analysis, to 2D and 3D mapping at microscopic to global scales.
-CAST researchers apply a wide range of image analyses to help answer important questions in plant stress monitoring, land-use and land-cover change, urban climate management and archaeological prospecting.
+Imaging sensors are everywhere, recording images in spectral regions beyond human vision, providing a nearly continuous view of the world.
+Improving our ability to automatically and autonomously extract information from this astonishing volume of satellite, aerial, terrestrial image streams will affect almost all areas of research; from environmental monitoring and analysis, to 2D and 3D mapping at microscopic to global scales.
+CAST researchers apply a wide range of image analyses - from fundamental image reconstruction to deep learning convolutional neural networks - to help answer important questions in plant stress monitoring, land-use and land-cover change, urban climate management and archaeological prospecting.